Standing Up For Injured Workers In New Jersey

 - Permanent partial benefits: When a job-related injury or illness results in a permanent bodily impairment, benefits are based on the individual’s functional loss.
 These benefits are paid weekly and are due once temporary disability ends.

+Whether you have been denied benefits that you rightly deserve or are just starting to pursue a workers’ compensation claim, we can help.
 With offices in Somerville and Flemington, we serve clients in Somerset County, Hunterdon County and throughout New Jersey.

 Steps You Should Take After An Accident